“The human animal differs from the lesser primates

 - Vegetables to Avoid: (1) nightshades: potatoes, tomatoes, tomatillos, pimentos, bell peppers, hot peppers & eggplant (2) dried legumes: peanuts, black beans, chickpeas, lentils, pinto beans, etc. (3) corn: it’s actually a grain.
 (4) for people with Hashimoto’s disease, the thyroid-goitrogenic vegetable connection seems to be a myth; if you want to be extra cautious, eat them cooked instead of raw.

-- Grey Area Veggies: Although fresh peas and green beans are technically legumes, they don’t cause the digestive problems of the dried varieties, and are well tolerated by most people with autoimmune disease.
-However, the Paleo Approach (an expanded version of the AIP) recommends avoiding them for the first 30 days as a precaution and then reintroducing.
+- Grey Area Veggies: Although fresh peas and green beans are technically legumes, they don’t usually cause the digestive problems of the dried varieties.
+However, they are eliminated on the AIP as a precaution, but are one of the first foods recommended for reintroduction.

 - Clean Fifteen and Dirty Dozen: the Environmental Working Group has a pocket guide you can print for your wallet.
 It tells which conventional produce has the highest pesticide residue (dirty dozen) and which has the lowest (clean fifteen).